riteshcgk/smartui-github-testing/README.md

 Step 3: Now you need to setup a sample repository where your test case are mentioned, [smartui-github-testing](https://github.com/LambdaTest/smartui-github-testing)

-Step 4: For Github Status updates on PR/ commit need to add capabilities in test suite, code snippet
+Step 4: For Github Status updates on PR/ commit need to add capabilities in test suite,

 ```
     github: {